 On completion of the programme the successful student will be able to:

-- articulate systematic and creative responses to typical issues arising in Christian theology and ministry; - communicate those responses clearly to specialist and non-specialist audiences; - 3. plan and execute a substantial research project and/or dissertation.
+- 1. articulate systematic and creative responses to typical issues arising in Christian theology and ministry; - 2. communicate those responses clearly to specialist and non-specialist audiences.

 Teaching/learning methods